-A material’s resistance to sudden shock (such as heavy objects being dropped upon that material, etc.).
+A material’s resistance to sudden shock.
+Such as dropping heavy objects on that material, etc.

-Inhibitors or stabilizers are used to slow down chemical reactions and prolong the storage life of a product.
+Inhibitors or stabilizers slow down chemical reactions and prolong the storage life of a product.

 The amount of force or weight that a bond or material can sustain.

-Peel strength refers to how much force is required to peel one material from another that it is bonded to.
+Peel strength refers to the force to peel one material from another.
 Brittle or rigid adhesives tend to have a lower peel strength than flexible, toughened adhesives.

-Shear strength refers to how much force is required to pull one material from another in an overlap-type joint configuration.
+Shear strength refers to the amount of force to pull one material from another in an overlap-type joint configuration.

 A scale set up to assess the hardness of a material (see also Durometer).
 The test is done with a spring-weighted pin which measures the depth of penetration.
-The higher the number, the harder the material.
-Shore A scale is used for soft, flexible materials, Shore D is for more rigid, hard materials.
+Therefore, the higher the number, the harder the material.
+Shore A scale is for soft, flexible materials, Shore D is for more rigid, hard materials.